Welcome to the Pastoral department

 Pastoral Assistant: Ann Barton

-Pastoral Assistant (6th form): Trudy Hankin
+Pastoral Assistant (Sixth Form): Trudy Hankin

-Where students or families require a higher tier of support around mental health, wellbeing and safeguarding, the pastoral team may liaise with external professionals, to support a student’s treatment plan in school.
+Where students or families require a higher tier of support around mental health, well-being and safeguarding, the Pastoral Team may liaise with external professionals, to support a student’s treatment plan in school.

-Self-referral for mental wellbeing
+Self-referral for mental well-being

 Young carers in Herts